 How Do Qualifying Rounds Work?
 The Different Formats

-While the goal is always the same - to advance - qualifiers come in a few different flavors depending on the level of competition.
+While the goal is always the same - to advance - qualifiers come in a few different forms depending on the level of competition.
 However, they almost universally share one format: stroke play.
 Your total score is all that matters.

 The Golden Rule: Stroke Play and "The Number"